Morteza1814/Morteza1814/README.md

-- 👋 Hi, I’m @Morteza1814
+- 👋 Hi, I’m Morteza!
-- 👀 I’m interested in Computer Architecture, Domain Specific Accelerators, and , Bioinformatics
+- 👀 I’m interested in Computer Architecture, Domain Specific Accelerators, and Bioinformatics
 - 🌱 I’m currently learning about Bio world and conducting a research in the secondary analysis part of genome sequencing!
 - 💞️ I’m looking to collaborate on any project which fits in my expertise scope.
 - 📫 How to reach me: morteza@virginia.edu